shivashant25/Nerdio-Lab/Hands-on lab/04-create-custom-domain.md

 ## Overview

 A custom domain is a unique branded label that's connected to the IP address of a website.
 To visit a particular site, you can type its custom domain name into the address bar of your browser.
-In this lab, you'll be creating a custom domain of an App Service through Azure portal.
+In this lab, you'll be creating a custom domain of an App Service through the Azure portal.

 ## Exercise 1: Create Custom Domain **(Read Only)**